Six Things You Need to Be A Healthier Mom

 We all need to drink more water.
 I love coffee as much as the next sleep deprived mom, but my body needs water more than java.

 So treat yourself and buy a container that you really like.
 I know, it’s just a vessel to hold water and that almost any old cup, bottle, or bowl will hold water, but drinking out of a special cup is better.
 Here’s why.

-I drink from, a Yeti (or other well insulated tumbler).
-For me it is perfect because I love ice cold water.
+For me, it is perfect because I love ice cold water.
 When I see it, I am reminded that my husband bought it for me specifically for drinking water.
 I remember that he spent a lot of money to buy it because I am worth it to him.

 Maybe you really like infused water.

 Maybe you really like room temperature water.

 However you like your water, buy a container that will make your water more appealing because water is essential to becoming a healthier mom.

 The benefits of wearing a step tracker are numerous ranging from weight loss and management to muscle building.